Levintsky/ML-tutorial/RL/MBRL.md

 ## Unclassified
 - Strehl, A. L., Li, L., & Littman, M. L. Incremental model-based learners with formal learning-time guarantees.
 UAI'06
-- **MBIE-EB**: Alexander L Strehl, Michael L Littman.
+- **MBIE-EB**: A Strehl, M Littman.
 An analysis of model-based interval estimation for Markov decision processes.
 JoCS'08
 	- Init: ε, δ, m;
 	- n(s,a,s')=0, rc(s,a)=0, n(s,a)=0, Q(s,a)=1/(1−γ);
 	- Loop: